entertainmeproject/ml-api-travel/README.md

     docker build -t $REGION-docker.pkg.dev/$GCP_PROJECT/$ARTIFACT_REGISTRY_REPO/$IMAGE:$TAG .

-> Make sure that you've created a repository in artifact registry inside the google cloud project that you can use to store the docker images.
+Make sure that you've created a repository in artifact registry inside the google cloud project that you can use to store the docker images.

 Afterwards, push the image to artifact registry with

-    docker build -t $REGION-docker.pkg.dev/$GCP_PROJECT/$ARTIFACT_REGISTRY_REPO/$IMAGE:$TAG .
+    docker push $REGION-docker.pkg.dev/$GCP_PROJECT/$ARTIFACT_REGISTRY_REPO/$IMAGE:$TAG

 If everything is successful, you should be able to deploy the ML API to Cloud Run.
 Assign at least 1GB of RAM to the instance so it runs smoothly.